Terrace, British Columbia Garden Guide: Planting Dates, Frost Dates and Growing Season

 Borderline

-Sweet Corn can work here, but timing and variety choice matter a lot.
+Sweet corn can work here, but timing and variety choice matter a lot.

 Risky fit

-Peppers are harder to finish well here and usually needs the fastest approach.
+Melons are harder to finish well here and usually needs the fastest approach.

 Looking for broader guidance?
 See planting timing across British Columbia